apollographql/apollo-client/.api-reports/api-report-cache.md

 // Warnings were encountered during analysis:
 //
-// src/cache/inmemory/object-canon.ts:203:32 - (ae-forgotten-export) The symbol "resetCanonicalStringify" needs to be exported by the entry point index.d.ts
-// src/cache/inmemory/policies.ts:98:3 - (ae-forgotten-export) The symbol "FragmentMap" needs to be exported by the entry point index.d.ts
+// src/cache/inmemory/policies.ts:92:3 - (ae-forgotten-export) The symbol "FragmentMap" needs to be exported by the entry point index.d.ts
-// src/cache/inmemory/policies.ts:167:3 - (ae-forgotten-export) The symbol "KeySpecifier" needs to be exported by the entry point index.d.ts
+// src/cache/inmemory/policies.ts:161:3 - (ae-forgotten-export) The symbol "KeySpecifier" needs to be exported by the entry point index.d.ts
-// src/cache/inmemory/policies.ts:167:3 - (ae-forgotten-export) The symbol "KeyArgsFunction" needs to be exported by the entry point index.d.ts
+// src/cache/inmemory/policies.ts:161:3 - (ae-forgotten-export) The symbol "KeyArgsFunction" needs to be exported by the entry point index.d.ts
 // src/cache/inmemory/types.ts:126:3 - (ae-forgotten-export) The symbol "KeyFieldsFunction" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)